matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 coupled with the development and improvement of computational methods and their implementations as computer programs.
-As observed in the recent MIPLIB compilation [^1], the quantification of method performance in optimization cannot really be split from the experimental settings.
+As observed in the recent MIPLIB compilation [^1], the quantification of method performance in optimization cannot really be split from the experimental settings, solver performance is far from a theoretical science.

 Different methods and implementations manipulate different data structures to represent the same optimization problem.
-Reformulating optimization problems has often been the role and responsibility of the practitioner, transforming the application problem at hand to fit a standard form that a given solver accepts as input for a solution method.
+Reformulating optimization models has often been the role and responsibility of the practitioner, transforming the application problem at hand to fit a standard form that a given solver accepts as input for a solution method.
 Interested readers may find work on formal representation of optimization